 I honestly don’t see many standouts in my travels.
 Businesses that hit me upside the head with a brand that stuck with me, that is.
 There are a few, though for the most part I see “boring”, run of the mill images that do little to grab my attention.
 I push on.
 Business owners must understand that 75% of those that search for them, will do so via mobile device.
 And that first 3 seconds is critical!
 If your website takes too long to load, it will fail to convert.
 If your website does not compel visitors to take action immediately, you will find yourself invisible online, with competing businesses getting the lion’s share of what should be going to you.
 If the sign outside of your business is a simple lettered sign, with no images, studies show that passers-by will choose businesses with images instead.

 So how does this all fit into your particular business?
-Truth is, it doesn’t matter if you’re a plumber, or the owner of a muffler shop, jumping into the middle of a crowd with an ugly red sweater and a megaphone.
+Truth is, it doesn’t matter if you’re a plumber, or the owner of a muffler shop.
+You must jump into the middle of a crowd with an ugly red sweater and a megaphone if needed.
 You must realize that times are changing, and that your consumers are busy!
-They want to know what makes you better than the guy down the street (with similar services or products) and you have to tell them straight away.
+They want to know what makes you better than the guy down the street (with similar services or products) and you have to tell them straight away and direct them quickly.
 You need to stand out somehow.
 McDonalds permanently branded the golden arches into your mind.
 That is exactly what YOU must do with your brand!